HowardZJU/Rebuttal/README.md

 ![RMPR figure](./fig_rmpr.png "aaa")
 The figure above reports the PEHE of ESCFR under different hyper-parameter $\kappa$.
 - All ESCFR implementations outperform the strongest baseline CFR-WASS ( $\kappa=\infty$) on all batch sizes, most of which are statistically significant.
 As such, hyper-parameter is not necessarily the reason why ESCFR works well.
 This can be further supported by our extensive ablation and parameter studies in the manuscript.
-- The best value of $\kappa$ increases as the batch size increases.
-It supports our claims in Section 3.2 in the manuscript.
-Specifically, for small batch size, the sampling outliers dominate the sampled batch, and a small $\kappa$ could relax the mass preservation constraint effectively, alliviating the mismatch to outliers, thus performing best and robust.
-For large batch size, the ralative noise of sampling outliers is reduced, and we can increase $\kappa$ to demand more samples to be matched, getting more accurate estimation of wasserstein distance.
+- The optimal value of $\kappa$ increases with increasing batch size.
+For example, the optimal $\kappa$ is 1.0 for batchsize=32, and 5.0 for batchsize=128.
+It supports our claim in Section 3.2 of the manuscript.
+Specifically, for small batch sizes, where sampling outliers dominate the sampled batches, a small $\kappa$ can effectively relax the mass preservation constraint and avoid mis-matching outliers, thus performing optimally and robustly.
+For large batch sizes, the noise of sampling outliers is reduced, and it is reasonable to increase $\kappa$ to match more sample masses and obtain more accurate Wasserstein distance estimates.
+-

 ## Reviewer #1
 ### Q2